-As for avoiding extra chatty or invasive strangers, Luana has a suggestion: “Earphones work wonders in these situations.
+As for avoiding extra-chatty or invasive strangers, Luana has a suggestion: “Earphones work wonders in these situations.
 I try to always carry them with me.”

 Ever since the launch of Solo Traveler, way back in 2009, fear or discomfort with eating alone has been a constant concern of readers.
-In 2012, I wrote Dining Solo: A Confession and a Discovery.
-It was such a hot topic at that time, a journalist picked it up and quoted me on Oprah’s blog.

 Of course, this isn’t a problem for all solo travelers—some of us quite enjoy solo dining.
 But even now, when I posed the question about what most interferes with stress-free solo travel, the largest number of responses were about dining alone.
 Kelly said, “I don’t like eating alone, and not having conversation at dinner.
 I sit at the bar and eat fast, not very enjoyable!”
 JT agreed, saying, “I think it’s the hardest thing I am having to get used to on trips.”

 Angela finds that she is “happy doing most things alone, but eating alone is terrible.
-I feel like I miss out on a lot of good food experience because I end up in McDonalds or something!”
+I feel like I miss out on a lot of good food experiences because I end up in McDonalds or something!”
 Some readers shared experiences where they were treated differently by restaurant staff because they were alone, including Erica, who “was turned away from a handful of busy restaurants.
 It felt like they weren’t interested in accommodating a solo diner.
 It wasn’t worth their effort.”